nightowlcasino/ERGOHACK-III-/ergoscript.md

 In this Roulette game a player can only bet on the colors: red, black or green.
 The payout will be higher if a player wins with a green bet.

-The following contract is in the box, which stores the platform's game NFT.
-It defines the amount that is needed from the House Contract to match the player's bet.
+The following contract a box which stores the platform's game NFT.
+It defines the amount that is needed from the House Contract to match the player's bet as well as payout paths to developers, marketing or bounty contracts (for simplicity this example does not consider these paths).
 Besides the House Contract and this game NFT box, an additional player proxy contract is present at the input, which stores the player's bet in Owls, payment address and guess in the Roulette game.

-As one of the output of this transaction a Roulette Result box with the game info and the player's and House' bets is created.
+As one of the outputs of this transaction is a Roulette Result box with the game info and the player's and House' bets is created.
 The Roulette Result Contract will determine the outcome of the game.
 The House Contract and the Roulette Game NFT box are also re-created by the transaction.

  Roulette Game NFT guard box design: